Ian-Balijawa/mugga-api/README.md

-# Arena Sports Academy CMS
+# tours-travel CMS

-A comprehensive Content Management System for Arena Sports Academy built with TypeScript, Express, and TypeORM.
+A comprehensive Content Management System for tours-travel built with TypeScript, Express, and TypeORM.
 This system manages programs, coaches, facilities, registrations, and content.

 ## Features